kos-conf/restaurant-recommender-application/README.md

 ```

 Next, inspect the `app/csv/restaurant_reviews.csv` and `app/csv/user_restaurant_visits.csv` files.
 Feel free to add additional rows or edit the reviews.
-Not, though, that for the RAG aspect of this demo you'll also need to
+Note, though, that for the RAG aspect of this demo you'll also need to
 create accompanying orders in MongoDB Atlas in a later section.

 * Create the `.env` file by making a copy of the `.env_example` file: